pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---directives.md

 Declares symbols as external to the current module.
 These symbols are declared `PUBLIC` in some other module and the references are resolved during linking.

+### FLOAT expresion,...

+Defines a list of constant floating point expressions that are evaluated and sent to the output in the current format set by `SETFLOAT`.

+The expressions can use:
+- integer of floating point numbers
+- sub-expressions in parenthesis
+- the constants `pi` and `e`
+- the operators + - \* / \*\* (power)
+- the functions sin cos tan asin acos atan atan2 sinh cosh tanh asinh acosh atanh log log10 log2 exp exp2 pow sqrt cbrt ceil floor trunc round abs hypot fmod

 ### FPP expression